Everything practices need to know about the new Chronic Condition Management Announcements

 How does MyMedicare interact with the new chronic condition management plans?

-Last year’s big change to General Practice was MyMedicare, a scheme commenced with the objective of enhancing the continuity of care between patients and their GPs.
-The chronic condition management plan is really the latest and final of the MyMedicare deliverables we shared last year.
+Prior to the introduction of Chronic Condition Management Plans, the biggest shake up for General Practice was MyMedicare, a scheme commenced with the objective of enhancing the continuity of care between patients and their GPs.
+The Chronic Condition Management Plan is really designed to work alongside voluntary patient registrations to enhance continuity of care for patients with enduring conditions.

-From November 1st 2024, patients who are registered with a practice through MyMedicare, will only be able to access chronic condition management plans through their registered practice.
+From July 1st, 2025, patients who are registered with a practice through MyMedicare, will only be able to access Chronic Condition Management Plans through their registered practice.
 Patients who are not registered with a practice can continue to access care through their usual GP.

 Overall, this seems to be a step in the right direction for improving continuity of care, while also reducing the likelihood of the billing rejections we saw frequently with the item 721 when patients moved between practices due to availability or other reasons.